dasic002/Carlos-Da-Silva-Folio/README.md

 ### Content

+- Icons used in the footer and nav bar were sourced from [Font Awesome](https://fontawesome.com/)
 <!-- - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) -->